navikt/sof/README.md

 # sof
 SMART on FHIR application.
-This is a project for the summer interns 2021.
+A project by the summer interns 2021.

+Summer interns:
+- Ann
+- Karoline
+- Royce